salesforce.com (NYSE:CRM) Price Target Raised to $315.00

-salesforce.com (NYSE:CRM) had its target price hoisted by analysts at Truist from $300.00 to $315.00 in a report released on Friday, The Fly reports.
-The firm currently has a “buy” rating on the CRM provider’s stock.
-Truist’s price target indicates a potential upside of 13.37% from the stock’s current price.
+salesforce.com (NYSE:CRM) had its price objective hoisted by Truist Securities from $300.00 to $315.00 in a research report released on Friday morning, Stock Target Advisor reports.
+The firm currently has a buy rating on the CRM provider’s stock.

-CRM has been the topic of a number of other research reports.
-Oppenheimer raised their target price on salesforce.com from $290.00 to $310.00 and gave the company an “outperform” rating in a report on Friday.
-Morgan Stanley lifted their price objective on salesforce.com from $305.00 to $345.00 and gave the company an “overweight” rating in a research note on Friday.
-Bank of America lifted their price target on salesforce.com from $300.00 to $320.00 and gave the stock a “buy” rating in a research note on Thursday, August 26th.
-William Blair reissued a “buy” rating on shares of salesforce.com in a research note on Thursday, August 26th.
-Finally, Royal Bank of Canada set a $310.00 price target on salesforce.com in a report on Wednesday, September 1st.
-One analyst has rated the stock with a sell rating, seven have given a hold rating, thirty-three have issued a buy rating and two have issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Buy” and an average price target of $307.00.
+A number of other analysts have also recently issued reports on CRM.
+Monness Crespi & Hardt upped their target price on salesforce.com from $300.00 to $328.00 and gave the company a buy rating in a research report on Friday.
+Redburn Partners started coverage on salesforce.com in a research report on Monday, June 28th.
+They set a buy rating and a $320.00 price objective for the company.
+They noted that the move was a valuation call.
+Barclays set a $330.00 price objective on salesforce.com in a research report on Friday.
+Sanford C. Bernstein increased their price objective on salesforce.com from $266.00 to $290.00 and gave the stock a market perform rating in a research report on Thursday, August 26th.
+Finally, Cowen increased their price objective on salesforce.com from $290.00 to $300.00 and gave the stock an outperform rating in a research report on Thursday, August 26th.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating, thirty-three have assigned a buy rating and two have given a strong buy rating to the company’s stock.
+According to MarketBeat, the company has a consensus rating of Buy and an average target price of $311.27.

-In other news, insider Brent Hyder sold 25,362 shares of the business’s stock in a transaction dated Tuesday, July 6th.
-The shares were sold at an average price of $250.00, for a total transaction of $6,340,500.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction dated Monday, June 28th.
-The shares were sold at an average price of $245.21, for a total transaction of $4,904,200.00.
+In related news, CFO Amy E. Weaver sold 7,300 shares of salesforce.com stock in a transaction on Thursday, July 15th.
+The stock was sold at an average price of $241.22, for a total value of $1,760,906.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, insider Brent Hyder sold 25,362 shares of salesforce.com stock in a transaction on Tuesday, July 6th.
+The shares were sold at an average price of $250.00, for a total value of $6,340,500.00.
 The disclosure for this sale can be found here.
-Insiders have sold 786,605 shares of company stock valued at $198,242,927 over the last quarter.
+Insiders have sold 766,605 shares of company stock worth $193,338,727 in the last 90 days.
 Insiders own 4.10% of the company’s stock.

-A number of large investors have recently bought and sold shares of the business.
-Duncker Streett & Co.
-Inc. boosted its holdings in salesforce.com by 35.8% in the 2nd quarter.
-Duncker Streett & Co.
-Inc. now owns 163 shares of the CRM provider’s stock valued at $40,000 after purchasing an additional 43 shares during the last quarter.
-Bank of Marin boosted its holdings in salesforce.com by 0.4% in the 2nd quarter.
-Bank of Marin now owns 12,000 shares of the CRM provider’s stock valued at $2,931,000 after purchasing an additional 43 shares during the last quarter.
-Magellan Asset Management Ltd boosted its holdings in salesforce.com by 2.5% in the 2nd quarter.
-Magellan Asset Management Ltd now owns 1,880 shares of the CRM provider’s stock valued at $459,000 after purchasing an additional 45 shares during the last quarter.
-Andesa Financial Management Inc. boosted its holdings in salesforce.com by 2.0% in the 2nd quarter.
-Andesa Financial Management Inc. now owns 2,394 shares of the CRM provider’s stock valued at $583,000 after purchasing an additional 46 shares during the last quarter.
-Finally, Reynders McVeigh Capital Management LLC boosted its holdings in salesforce.com by 2.3% in the 2nd quarter.
-Reynders McVeigh Capital Management LLC now owns 2,085 shares of the CRM provider’s stock valued at $509,000 after purchasing an additional 46 shares during the last quarter.
+Several institutional investors and hedge funds have recently modified their holdings of the business.
+GSA Capital Partners LLP bought a new position in shares of salesforce.com during the first quarter valued at approximately $465,000.
+Naples Global Advisors LLC increased its holdings in shares of salesforce.com by 4.1% in the first quarter.
+Naples Global Advisors LLC now owns 1,265 shares of the CRM provider’s stock valued at $268,000 after buying an additional 50 shares in the last quarter.
+Principal Financial Group Inc. raised its stake in salesforce.com by 1.6% during the 1st quarter.
+Principal Financial Group Inc. now owns 3,630,358 shares of the CRM provider’s stock valued at $769,163,000 after purchasing an additional 58,096 shares during the period.
+Balentine LLC raised its stake in salesforce.com by 7.1% during the 1st quarter.
+Balentine LLC now owns 1,802 shares of the CRM provider’s stock valued at $382,000 after purchasing an additional 120 shares during the period.
+Finally, Pictet & Cie Europe SA increased its stake in shares of salesforce.com by 43.7% in the first quarter.
+Pictet & Cie Europe SA now owns 223,216 shares of the CRM provider’s stock worth $47,293,000 after acquiring an additional 67,887 shares during the last quarter.
 Institutional investors own 77.33% of the company’s stock.

 About salesforce.com